EowynREN/EowynREN.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student of Electrical Engineering and Computer Science, advised by Prof. [Ahmed Sabbir Arif](http://www.asarif.com/), at the [University of California, Merced](https://www.ucmerced.edu/).
+I am a Ph.D. student of Electrical Engineering and Computer Science, advised by Prof. [Ahmed Sabbir Arif](http://www.asarif.com/), at the [University of California, Merced](https://www.ucmerced.edu/).

-My research interest lies in the general area of alternative devices in HCI , particularly on interaction and input methods on wearable devices and flexible display.
+My research interest lies in the general area of alternative devices in HCI, particularly on interaction and input methods on wearable devices, such as smartwatches.

-I received my Master Degree in [University of Southern California](https://www.usc.edu/), and Bachelor’s Degree in [Beijing Jiaotong University](http://en.njtu.edu.cn/).
+I received my Master's Degree from [University of Southern California](https://www.usc.edu/), and my Bachelor’s Degree from [Beijing Jiaotong University](http://en.njtu.edu.cn/).
 <br/><br/><br/><br/><br/>

 News